rpkg-dev/pkgpurl/README.md

     For the time being, you can use my ready-to-go [R Markdown Package Development Template](https://gitlab.com/salim_b/r/pkg-dev-tpl) as a starting point for creating new R packages in the R Markdown format.

 -   Other than in `.R` files, RStudio currently doesn’t support auto-completion of [roxygen2 tags](https://roxygen2.r-lib.org/articles/rd.html) in `.Rmd` files.
 The same applies to the roxygen2 comment continuation when inserting a newline.
-This is a [known issue](https://github.com/rstudio/rstudio/issues/5809) and will hopefully be resolved in the near future.
+These are [known issues](https://github.com/rstudio/rstudio/issues/5809) which will hopefully be resolved in the near future.

 ## Installation